USDSync/MetaCloudExplorer/README.md

+# Cloud Explorer (Azure edition)
-# Extension Project Template
+# CloudArchitect.live

-CloudArchitect.Live, Omniverse Extension!
-(CALOE)
+(In Alpha Development phase)

 Quickly connect to your Azure Cloud Infrastructure and visualize it in the Omniverse!
-This extension generates These digital models can be used to gain insights that drive better infrastructure, optimized resources, reduced costs, and breakthrough customer experiences.
+This extension generates digital models of your Azure Cloud Infrastructure that can be used to gain insights to drive better infrastructure, optimized resources, reduced costs, and breakthrough customer experiences.

 # Enable the extension

-Look for "endiverse.cloud.architect" extension in extension manager and enable it.
+Look for "cloud.explorer.azure" extension in extension manager and enable it.

 Alternatively, you can launch your app from console with this folder added to search path and your extension enabled, e.g.: